jmiln/SWGoHBot/README.md

-# Tutorial-Bot
+# GoH  Bot
-This is the bot we're creating in the video series, each branch is an episode number.
+Just a bot